 Transfer the dough to a piece of plastic wrap, wrap it tightly and allow it to sit at room temperature for about 10 minutes.
 The dough will absorb more water and any remaining stickiness should dissipate.
 Unwrap the dough, divide it in half and return half of it to the plastic wrap and wrap tightly to prevent it from drying out.
 Place the remaining half of the dough on a lightly floured surface, sprinkle lightly with more flour and roll into a rectangle about 1/4-inch thick.
 Flip and shift the dough often to prevent it from sticking, sprinkling very lightly with more flour as necessary to allow movement.
 With a pizza wheel, pastry cutter or sharp knife, trim the edges of the rectangle to create even edges.
 Remove and gather the trimmings, and set them aside.

 Using even and sustained, but not aggressive, pressure, roll out the rectangle until it is approximately 1/8 inch thick.
 Slice into 3-inch squares.
 Alternatively, slice the 1/4-inch thick rectangle into 1 1/2-inch squares, and roll each square evenly in all directions until it doubles in surface area and is 1/8-inch thick.
 I often find this the quicker, easier way to get squares that are the proper thickness.

-Use won ton wrappers in gluten free eggrolls, gluten free crab rangoon, or won ton dumplings for soup.
+Use won ton wrappers in gluten free eggrolls, fried won tons, or won ton dumplings for soup.
 Stack any leftover wrappers, wrap first in waxed paper and then place in a freezer-safe container, seal tightly and freeze until ready to use.
 Defrost by placing overnight in the refrigerator before using.